JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 - The lower the class the higher the reward bonus.
 - Circuit events tend to offer higher payouts compared to other event types.
-- Maintaining a higher average speed during events results in better rewards.
+- Longer races have better rewards.
 This is why the low class reward bonus exists: to balance this rule.
 - Finishing in higher placements, such as 1st place, increases payouts.
 - Multiplayer races provide more rewards than singleplayer.
 However, for grinding purposes, the waiting time for multiplayer races may reduce overall efficiency even with higher payouts.
 - Achieving a perfect start provides slightly better rewards.